-I am a teaching fellow at the School of Geography in the University of Leeds.
+I am a lecturer in Human Geography at the School of Geography in the University of Leeds.

 Doctoral Research: Peripheral Modernities

 My PhD was an ESRC-funded project exploring the experience of rapid urbanisation in the city of Chongqing, in southwest China.
 It explores issues of informal practices and housing arising from the urbanisation of rural land on the peripehry of the city and the construction of state-built housing for those displaced by urbanisation.
 I examine state narratives of equitable development, the experience of those groups displaced to the edge of the city and how they access housing, and the persistence of informal practices in various forms in the fragmented landscape of the urban periphery.
 I focus in particular on the informal use of housing, and informal practices of agriculture and construction which take place in nominally urban undeveloped land.
 Many of these changes in space emerged in the aftermath of the populist and allegedly equitable policies introduced under the slogan of the ‘Chongqing Model’ (2007-2012), when the local state promoted rapid development and under an egaliatrian developmental agenda.
 I use the framing of ‘urban modernity’ to relate the everyday practices of making and remaking urban life on the periphery to the state’s narrative of development.
 I conducted fieldwork in Chongqing for 20 months, using ethnographic methods, archival research and collaboration with local film makers.
 My thesis seeks to integrate the experience of Chongqing’s urbanisation into an expanded understanding of how daily life is composed on the urban periphery, and what the example of Chongqing’s peripheral urbanism can tell us about global urban life more broadly.
 I take urban modernity as a problem space for exploring the junctures between the imaginaries of the urban and the reproduction of urban life.